top of page

 A Master Medicine Sheet for the entire duration of the trip should be created by the first aider/responsible adult and checked by their back up adult.
 This sheet should be ticked and signed off as meds are administered.

-Use of Social Media
+Use of Video Conferencing

 Please be aware that online safeguarding principles are the same as ordinary safeguarding – there are no differences.
 However, these are the specific risks we need to be aware of: